 Average Weather in Grytviken South Georgia & South Sandwich Islands

-The climate in Grytviken is chilly, extremely windy, and overcast.
+In Grytviken, the summers are short and very cold; the winters are long, freezing, and dry; and it is extremely windy and overcast year round.
 Over the course of the year, the temperature typically varies from 26°F to 40°F and is rarely below 19°F or above 43°F.

 Average High and Low Temperature